OpenEvalProject/evals/manuscripts/elife-54026/v2/manuscript.md

 ## Results

-## Mushroom bodies as drivers of rotational invariant visual homing
+### Mushroom bodies as drivers of rotational invariant visual homing

 For ants to return directly to their familiar route after a sideways displacement (Figure 1A 'Zero Vector') without continuous mental or physical realignment they require access to rotational invariant visual cues.
 Stone et al., 2018 recently demonstrated that binary images of panoramic skylines converted into their frequency components can provide such a rotationally-invariant encoding of scenes in a compact form (see Image processing for an introduction to frequency transformations of images).
 Moreover, they demonstrated that the difference between the rotationally invariant features (the amplitudes of the frequency coefficients) between two locations increases monotonically with distance producing an error surface reminiscent of the image difference surfaces reported by Zeil et al., 2003 which can guide an agent back to familiar terrain.
 Here we investigate whether the MB neuropils shown capable of assessing the visual valence of learned rotationally-varying panoramic skylines for RF (Ardin et al., 2016; Müller et al., 2018), might instead assess the visual valence of rotationally-invariant properties of views sampled along a familiar route supporting visual homing.

 To this end, the intensity sensitive input neurons of Ardin et al., 2016’s MB model are replaced with input neurons encoding rotational invariant amplitudes (Figure 2A left, blue panel).
-The network is trained along an 11⁢m curved route in a simulated world that mimics the training regime of ants in Wystrach et al., 2012 (see Materials and methods and Reproduce visual navigation behaviour for details on simulated world, image processing, model architecture and training and test regime).
+The network is trained along an $11⁢m$ curved route in a simulated world that mimics the training regime of ants in Wystrach et al., 2012 (see Materials and methods and Reproduce visual navigation behaviour for details on simulated world, image processing, model architecture and training and test regime).
 After training, the firing rate of the MB output neuron (MBON) when placed at locations across the environment at random orientations reveals a gradient that increases monotonically with distance from the familiar route area, providing a homing signal sufficient for VH independent of the animal’s orientation (Figure 2C).

 ![Figure 2.](https://cdn.elifesciences.org/articles/54026/elife-54026-fig2-v2.jpg)

 **Figure 2.:** (A) Neural model of visual homing.
 Rotational-invariant amplitudes are input to the MB calyx which are then projected to the Kenyon cells (KCs) before convergence onto the MB output neuron (MBON) which seeks to memorise the presented data via reinforcement-learning-based plasticity (for more details see Visual homing) (MB circuit: left panels).
 SMP neurons measure positive increases in visual novelty (through input from the MBON) which causes a shift between the current heading (green cells) and desired headings (red cells) in the rings of the CX (SMP pathway between MB and CX: centre panel; CX circuit: right panels).
 The CX-based steering circuit then computes the relevant turning angle.
 Example activity profiles are shown for an increase in visual novelty, causing a shift in desired heading and a command to change direction.
 Each model component in all figures is labelled with a shaded star to indicate what aspects are new versus those incorporated from previous models (see legend in upper left).
 (B) Schematic of the steering circuit function.
 First the summed differences between the impact of 45 °left and right turns on the desired heading and the current heading are computed.
 By comparing the difference between the resultant activity profiles allows an appropriate steering command to be generated.
 (C) Schematic of the visual homing model.
-When visual novelty drops ( to t-2) the desired heading is an unshifted copy of the current heading so the current path is maintained but when the visual novelty increases (t-1 to t-1) the desired heading is shifted from the current heading. (tD) The firing rate of the MBON sampled across locations at random orientations is depicted by the heat-map showing a clear gradient leading back to the route.
+When visual novelty drops ($t-2$ to $t-1$) the desired heading is an unshifted copy of the current heading so the current path is maintained but when the visual novelty increases ($t-1$ to $t$) the desired heading is shifted from the current heading.
+(D) The firing rate of the MBON sampled across locations at random orientations is depicted by the heat-map showing a clear gradient leading back to the route.
 The grey curve shows the habitual route along which ants were trained.
 RP (release point) indicates the position where real ants in Wystrach et al., 2012 were released after capture at the nest (thus zero-vector) and from which simulations were started.
 The ability of the VH model to generate realistic homing data is shown by the initial paths of simulated ants which closely match those of real ants (see inserted polar plot showing the mean direction and 95% confidential interval), and also the extended exampled path shown (red line).
-Note that once the agent arrives in the vicinity of the route, it appears to meander due the flattening of visual novelty gradient and the lack of directional information.Figure 2—source data 1.Figure 2—source data 2.
+Note that once the agent arrives in the vicinity of the route, it appears to meander due the flattening of visual novelty gradient and the lack of directional information.

 Motor output is then generated by connecting the MBON to a steering network recently located in the fan-shaped body (FB/CBU) of the CX that functions by minimising the difference between the animal’s current and desired headings (Stone et al., 2017).
 Stone et al., 2017’s key insight was that the anatomically observed shifts of activity in the columnar neurons that encode the desired heading in essence simulate 45° turns left and right, and thus by comparing the summed differences between the activity profiles of these predicted headings to the current heading then the appropriate turning command can be computed (see Figure 2B).
 We adopt this circuit as the basis for computing steering commands for all strategies as suggested by Honkanen et al., 2019.

 In the proposed VH model the current heading input to the steering circuit uses the same celestial global compass used in Stone et al., 2017’s PI model.
 Insects track their orientation through head-direction cells Seelig and Jayaraman, 2015 whose concurrent firing pattern forms a single bump of activity that shifts around the ring as the animal turns (measured through local visual [Green et al., 2017; Turner-Evans et al., 2017], global visual (Heinze and Homberg, 2007) and proprioceptive (Seelig and Jayaraman, 2015) cues).
 Neuroanatomical data (Kim et al., 2017; Turner-Evans et al., 2019; Pisokas et al., 2019) supports theoretical predictions (Cope et al., 2017; Kakaria and de Bivort, 2017) that the head-direction system of insects follows a ring attractor (RA) connectivity pattern characterised by local excitatory interconnections between direction selective neurons and global inhibition.
-In this work, the global compass RA network is not modelled directly but rather we simulate its sinusoidal activity profile in a ring of I-TB1 (locusts and Δ⁢7 of flies) neurons found in the protocerebral bridge (PCB/PB) (Figure 2A green ring) (see Current headings).
+In this work, the global compass RA network is not modelled directly but rather we simulate its sinusoidal activity profile in a ring of I-TB1 (locusts and $Δ⁢7$ of flies) neurons found in the protocerebral bridge (PCB/PB) (Figure 2A green ring) (see Current headings).

 A desired heading is then generated by copying the current activity pattern of the global compass neurons to a new neural ring which we speculate could reside in either a distinct subset of I-TB1 neurons (Beetz et al., 2015) or in the FB.
 Crucially, the copied activity profile also undergoes a leftward shift proportional to any increase in visual novelty (a similar shifting mechanisms has been proposed for the head-direction system [Green et al., 2017; Turner-Evans et al., 2017]) which we propose is measured by neurons in the superior medial protocerebrum (SMP) (Aso et al., 2014; Plath et al., 2017) (see Figure 2A centre and activity of red rings).
 The result is a mechanism that recommends changing direction when the agent moves away from familiar terrain (visual novelty increases) but recommends little change to the current heading when the visual novelty is decreasing (see Figure 2C for a schematic of the VH mechanism).
 We note that there is a distinction between a ring network which describes a group of neurons whose pattern of activity forms a circular representation regardless of actual physical arrangement and RA networks which follow a specific connectivity pattern (all modelled RAs labelled in figures).
 Taken together the model iteratively refines it’s orientation to descend the visual novelty gradient and thus recover familiar terrain (see Figure 2A for full model).

 Figure 2D demonstrates that the proposed network accurately replicates both the directed initial paths as in Wystrach et al., 2012 (see the inserted black arrow), and extended homing paths as in Narendra, 2007 observed in ants displaced to novel locations perpendicular to their familiar routes.
 We note that upon encountering the route the model is unable to distinguish the direction in which to travel and thus meanders back and forth along the familiarity valley, unlike real ants, demonstrating the need for additional route recognition and recovery capabilities.

-## Optimally integrating visual homing and path integration
+### Optimally integrating visual homing and path integration

 We have demonstrated how ants could use visual cues to return to the route in the absence of PI but in most natural scenarios (e.g. displacement by a gust of wind) ants will retain a home vector readout offering an alternative, and often conflicting, guidance cue to that provided by VH.
 In such scenarios, desert ants strike a comprise by integrating their PI and VH outputs in a manner consistent with optimal integration theory by weighting VH relative to the familiarity of the current view (Legge et al., 2014) and PI relative to the home vector length (a proxy for directional certainty) (Wystrach et al., 2015).